Polish American Librarians Association

 SECTION 2.
 Officers shall be elected by ballots mailed to the entire PALA membership within four weeks preceding the Annual Meeting.
 The person receiving the largest number of the votes for each office shall take office immediately following the Annual Meeting.

 SECTION 3.
 Executive Director, Webmaster, Graphics Designer and any member of the Executive Board, with the exception of the Officers, may be removed for cause by a vote of three-quarters of the members present at an Executive Board meeting where a quorum is present.
 Any officer of the Executive Board may be removed for cause by a vote of three-quarters present at a duly constituted membership meeting.

 SECTION 4.
 If vacancies occur in the Executive Board, the President in consultation with the Executive Board shall appoint a member to fill the position for the remaining period of term.

 ARTICLE VIII.
 MEETINGS

 SECTION 1.
-An annual membership meeting shall be held in February.
+A general membership meeting shall be held annually.
 Notices of the general membership meetings shall be distributed to the entire membership.